 HIV / HEP / CANCER DRUG INTERACTIONS

-HIV / HEP /CANCER DRUG INTERACTIONS [11] [12] [13] conforms three DDI website checkers from Liverpool university that quantifies the clinical significance between a selected small amount of disease-specific drugs and a bigger set of standardized drugs, independently of if there is interaction or not.
-Information retrieval consisted in clinical significance and evidence level features for each DDI.
-The three of them were web scrapped in April 2020.
+HIV / HEP /CANCER DRUG INTERACTIONS [11] [12] [13] correspond to three DDI resources from the Liverpool university.
+They report the clinical significance between a selected small amount of disease-specific drugs and a bigger set of standardized drugs, independently of if there is interaction or not.
+We extracted information related to the clinical significance and the evidence level for each DDI.
+The three of them were downloaded in April 2020.

 To be added more databases, and explain the reason of eliminating some for this thesis.